Metastability between the clicks of Muller's ratchet: Introduction

 \subsubsection{The stochastic diffusion under consideration}

-In the following, we also consider a description of the model that corresponds to a limit of large population size, small effects and mutation rate and an accelerated time-scale (for which time is continuous).
-In the following statements, $d\in \N \cup \{\infty\}$ defines an upper-bound on the number of deleterious mutations that can be carried by an individual.
-If $d:=\infty$ in the following expression, $i\in \II{0, d}$ has to be understood as $i\in \N$.
+In the following, we also consider a description of the model that corresponds to a limit of large population size, accelerated time-scale (for which time is continuous), thus also small selective effect and small mutation rate.
+In the following statements, $d\in \II{1, \infty}$ (i.e. $d\in \N \cup \{\infty\})$ defines an upper-bound on the number of deleterious mutations that can be carried by an individual.
+If $d:=\infty$ in the following expression, $i\in \II{0, d}$ has to be understood as $i\in \Z_+$.

-We are interested in the following Fleming-Viot system of SDEs for the $X_i(t)$’s, $i \in \II{0, d}$, where $X_i(t)$ denotes the proportion of individuals in the population who carry exactly $i$ deleterious mutations at time $t$ (with $X_{-1} \equiv 0$)~:
+We are interested in the following Fleming-Viot system of Stochastic Differential Equations (SDEs) for the $X\eD_i(t)$’s, $i \in \II{0, d}$, where $X\eD_i(t)$ denotes the proportion of individuals in the population who carry exactly $i$ deleterious mutations at time $t$ (with $X\eD_{-1} \equiv 0$):

+In \eqref{Sd}, $(W_i)_{i\ge 0}$ denotes a family of mutually independent standard Brownian motions, where $W_i$ specifies the demographic fluctuations that are specific to the subpopulations $i$.
+Secondly, the martingale process $W\sD$ is defined as follows:

+namely as an aggregated component according to which the fluctuations in the total population sizes are corrected.
+Finally, the process $M\eD_1$ is defined as follows:

+namely as the aggregated component according to which the variations in the total population sizes due to the selective effects are corrected.
+Unless otherwise specified, the Brownian motions that we introduce are all standard and this precision will possibly be omitted. \begin{rem} The martingale term is described by the following representation: